HIPAA Enabled Accounts:

 Subscriber shall assume all responsibility for understanding the security implications of all Subscriber or third party entities allowed to create, access, modify, or delete Service Data and PHI via the Sunshine Conversations Application Programming Interface(s) ("API's").
 For access to said API’s, Subscriber shall implement the following security best practices based on the API model used:

 - OAuth 2.0 approach.
 This model provides the most granular security capabilities, but requires that entitlements be accepted by an End-User.
-Where possible, the Subscriber will utilize the OAuth 2.0 approach and authentication scheme.
-Subscriber will give each OAuth client a descriptive and unique Client Name and Unique Identifier designating function.
+Where possible, the Subscriber should utilize the OAuth 2.0 approach and authentication scheme.
+Subscriber should give each OAuth client a descriptive and unique Client Name and Unique Identifier designating function.

 - If Subscriber or its Agents access or develop integrations for APIs and webhooks or customize the Sunshine Conversations experience, Subscriber shall take full responsibility for understanding the privacy and security implications of all custom workflows and for all Subscriber or third party entities (including chatbot providers) allowed to create, access, modify, or delete Service Data and ePHI via such access and/or integrations.